TAZARA Railway: Attempts to secure funding

 Nyerere and Kaunda pursued different avenues for the construction of a rail route.
+Funding was sought from France, which deemed the project not viable and refused.

 When Nyerere visited Beijing in February 1965, he was hesitant to raise the issue of the railway out of concern that China was also a poor country.
 President Liu Shaoqi offered to assist Tanzania and Zambia in building a railway between the two countries.
 Chairman Mao Zedong told Nyerere, "You have difficulties as do we, but our difficulties are different.
 To help you build the railway, we are willing to forsake building railways for ourselves."
 Chinese leaders assured Nyerere that Tanzania and Zambia would have full ownership of the completed railway, along with transferred technology and equipment.
 Nyerere did not immediately accept the Chinese offer but sought to use it to induce Western backing for the railway, but none was forthcoming.
 He did, however, accept a team of Chinese surveyors, who produced a short report in October 1966.

 Kaunda was wary of Communist involvement and wanted to maintain friendly ties with Britain.
 He turned down an offer from the Chinese Embassy in Lusaka to build the railway.
 In addition, Zambia and Rhodesia were joint owners of the Zambian Railway, and the joint ownership agreement would penalize Zambia for diverting traffic to other railways.
 A Canadian-British aerial survey was commissioned and conducted by chief engineer John Leslie Charles, concluding in a July 1966 report that the line was "feasible and economic" based on a predicted 2.5 million tons of traffic, with an estimated construction cost of £126 million ($353 million).
 Western funding was not, however, forthcoming, as Britain, Japan, West Germany, World Bank, the United States and United Nations all declined to fund the project.
 The Soviet Union was also uninterested.